ljxowen/gmres_iterref/README.md

-This project will exploring GMRES-based Iterative Refinement for solving linear systems
+This project is exploring GMRES-based Iterative Refinement for solving linear systems